wp-plugins/greek-sort/readme.txt

 = Will this slow down my website? =
-No. This plugin is light.
-Itwdoesn't run on the front-end of your website.
+No. This plugin doesn't run on the front-end of your website.

 = What if I want to write code? =